hbctraining/DGE_workshop/lessons/DGE_workflow.md

 <img src="../img/deseq_workflow_full.png" width="200">

+We will go through the theory of each step in the workflow prior to the hands-on execution of the steps.
 ## Normalization

-The first step in the workflow is count normalization, which is necessary to make accurate comparisons of gene expression between samples.
-The raw counts, or number of reads aligning to each gene, need to be normalized to account for differences in library depth between samples when performing differential expression analyses.
+The first step in the workflow is **count normalization**, which is necessary to make accurate comparisons of gene expression between samples.
+The raw counts, or number of reads aligning to each gene, need to be normalized to account for differences in library depth and composition between samples when performing differential expression analyses.

 <img src="../img/deseq_workflow_normalization.png" width="200">